bb-hajirah/COMP2113-Group-3-COBRA/README.md

 ## Libraries 📖
 No non-standard C/C++ libraries are used in this project.
 The code is compatible with standard libraries and does not require additional installations.

-# Ready to take off?
-Let’s see if you have what it takes to save Kai Tak! ✈